Rare Earth hypothesis: The right arrangement of planets around the star

 Rare Earth proponents argue that a planetary system capable of sustaining complex life must be structured more or less like the Solar System, with small, rocky inner planets and massive outer gas giants.
-Without the protection of such "celestial vacuum cleaner" planets with strong gravitational pulls, other planets would be subject to more frequent catastrophic asteroid collisions.
+Without the protection of such "celestial vacuum cleaner" planets, such as Jupiter, with strong gravitational pulls, other planets would be subject to more frequent catastrophic asteroid collisions.
+An asteroid only twice the size of the one which caused the Cretaceous–Paleogene extinction might have wiped out all complex life.

 Observations of exoplanets have shown that arrangements of planets similar to the Solar System are rare.
 Most planetary systems have super-Earths, several times larger than Earth, close to their star, whereas the Solar System's inner region has only a few small rocky planets and none inside Mercury's orbit.
 Only 10% of stars have giant planets similar to Jupiter and Saturn, and those few rarely have stable, nearly circular orbits distant from their star.
 Konstantin Batygin and colleagues argue that these features can be explained if, early in the history of the Solar System, Jupiter and Saturn drifted towards the Sun, sending showers of planetesimals towards the super-Earths which sent them spiralling into the Sun, and ferrying icy building blocks into the terrestrial region of the Solar System which provided the building blocks for the rocky planets.
 The two giant planets then drifted out again to their present positions.
 In the view of Batygin and his colleagues: "The concatenation of chance events required for this delicate choreography suggest that small, Earth-like rocky planets – and perhaps life itself – could be rare throughout the cosmos."

 A continuously stable orbit

-Rare Earth argues that a gas giant also must not be too close to a body where life is developing.
+Rare Earth proponents argue that a gas giant also must not be too close to a body where life is developing.
 Close placement of one or more gas giants could disrupt the orbit of a potential life-bearing planet, either directly or by drifting into the habitable zone.

 Newtonian dynamics can produce chaotic planetary orbits, especially in a system having large planets at high orbital eccentricity.

 The need for stable orbits rules out stars with planetary systems that contain large planets with orbits close to the host star (called "hot Jupiters").
 It is believed that hot Jupiters have migrated inwards to their current orbits.
 In the process, they would have catastrophically disrupted the orbits of any planets in the habitable zone.
 To exacerbate matters, hot Jupiters are much more common orbiting F and G class stars.